JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 shortcut to open the console in the start menu.
 It comes with a Microsoft Visual Studio package.

-On Windows, Dynamic libraries are included either via a special static library wrappers, or via a manual code with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx) function call.
+On Windows, Dynamic libraries are included either via a generated static library wrapper or with a manual code which deals with the [LoadLibrary](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684175.aspx) or similar Win32API functions.
 We will follow the first option and generate the static wrapper library for the `demo.dll` by our owns.

 We call `lib.exe` from the toolchain to generate the static library